pmckeown/dependency-track-maven-plugin/README.md

 </pluginManagement>
 ```

-#### Dependency Track Configuration
+#### Dependency-Track Configuration
-Your Dependency Track server must be configured with an `Automation` team whose API Key should be provided
+Your Dependency-Track server must be configured with an `Automation` team whose API Key should be provided
 in the `apiKey` configuration parameter to this plugin.

-The Automation team in Dependency Track needs the following permissions:
+The Automation team in Dependency-Track needs the following permissions:
 * BOM_UPLOAD
 * PORTFOLIO_MANAGEMENT
 * PROJECT_CREATION_UPLOAD